alexchao26/oneterminal/README.md

 `oneterminal example`: Makes a demo oneterminal config in ~/.config/oneterminal

 `oneterminal completion --help`: Get helper text to setup shell completion for zsh or bash shells

+`oneterminal version`: Print the version number of oneterminal

 `oneterminal help`: Help about any command